 1. The Fringe has a long and respected tradition of producing reviews as a service to both audiences and entrants, who frequently use extracts for their publicity.
-The reviews are placed on the website and on a board at the Fringe Information Desk, usually the day after the first performance.
+The reviews are put on the website, on the Fringe App and on a board at the Fringe Information Desk, usually the day after the first performance.

 2. Reviews are intended to be positive in tone where possible but may contain constructive criticism.

 3. We expect entrants to set aside a complimentary reviewer's ticket (unless they have chosen to opt out of the reviewing process).

 4. The Fringe is proud of its high-calibre team and actively seeks out reviewers with specific knowledge and expertise regarding the different art forms.
 However it is not always possible to find the 'ideal' reviewer for a show.

 5. As reviews are carried out by a team of volunteers organised by the Fringe, they may vary in style and length.

 6. The Fringe makes every effort to review all shows (bar ones that have opted out).
 However unforeseen circumstances can sometimes result in a show going without a review for which we apologise.

 7. Fringe reviewers are asked to make allowances for a company's age or inexperience.
 However, the fact that a performance has children in it, for example, does not make it immune to all criticism.